19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (5) In this section —

+“body corporate” includes a limited liability partnership;

+[Act 35 of 2017 wef 01/02/2019]

 “officer” —

 (a) in relation to a body corporate, means a director, member of the committee of management, chief executive, manager, secretary or other similar officer of the body or person purporting to act in any such capacity; or

-(b) in relation to an unincorporated association (other than a partnership), means the president, the secretary and members of the committee of the association and includes persons holding positions analogous to those of president, secretary or member of a committee;
+(b) in relation to an unincorporated association (other than a partnership), means the president, the secretary and members of the committee of the association and includes persons holding positions analogous to those of president, secretary or member of a committee and includes any person purporting to act in any such capacity;

+[Act 35 of 2017 wef 01/02/2019]

 “partner” includes a person purporting to act as a partner.